-The back panel provides external access to PS/2-style keyboard and mouse connectors, two USB connectors, one parallel port, a VGA connector, a MIDI/game port, and the external audio jacks that are integrated on the motherboard.
+The back panel provides external access to PS/2-style keyboard and mouse connectors, two USB connectors, a composite video out connector, one parallel port, an S-Video out connector, a VGA connector, a MIDI/game port, and the external audio jacks that are integrated on the motherboard.
 Figure 5 shows the location of the I/O connectors.